Decaying superfluid turbulence near an anomalous non-thermal fixed point: Abstract

 \section{Abstract}

-Anomalously slow coarsening in a dilute two-dimensional (2d) superfluid -- associated with a non-thermal fixed point in the closed system's universal dynamics and driven by three-vortex collisions which initiate vortex-pair annihilations -- is found to exhibit spatial scaling characteristics of Kraichnan-Kolmogorov turbulence.
-During a universal interval, when the characteristic length scale related to the inter-defect distance grows as $\ell_\text{v}\sim t^{\,\beta}$, with $\beta\approx1/5$, moments of the superfluid velocity circulation around an area of extent $r$ scale as predicted by classical turbulence theory, $\Gamma^{p}(r)\sim r^{4p/3}$.
-Intermittency corrections seen for higher values of $p$ are found to be consistent with values measured for fully developed, classical turbulence.
-Hence, we link the decaying quantum turbulence cascade in a closed superfluid to universal dynamics close to a non-thermal fixed point.
-The decay exponent $\beta$ clearly deviates from values known for classical systems.
+We investigate anomalously slow coarsening in a dilute two-dimensional (2d) superfluid closed with respect to particle and energy exchange with the environment.
+The dynamics is demonstrated to be closely connected to both, a non-thermal fixed point (NTFP) in a far-from-equilibrium quantum system, and to Kraichnan-Kolmogorov turbulence.
+During a universal dynamical regime associated with an anomalous NTFP, vortex dynamics are understood to be governed by three-vortex collisions that trigger vortex-antivortex annihilation events, leading to a subdiffusive decay of the vortex density and thus growth of the characteristic inter-defect length scale, \(\ell_\text{v}\sim t^{\,\beta}\) with \(\beta\approx1/5\).
+It is found that, during the same time when this power law in time is seen, the moments of the superfluid velocity circulation $\Gamma$ around an area of spatial extent $r$ exhibit power-law scaling $\Gamma^{2}(r)\sim r^{8/3}$, in agreement with Kraichnan-Kolmogorov predictions for an inverse energy cascade in the inertial range, in a driven-open setting.
+Moreover, in high-order moments, intermittent deviations from linear scaling $\Gamma^{2p}(r)\sim [\Gamma^{2}(r)]^{p}$ are observed that are consistent with bifractal intermittency corrections previously measured in fully developed classical turbulence.
+These results establish a quantitative link between decaying quantum turbulence in a closed superfluid and universal dynamics near a non-thermal fixed point.
+Notably, the subdiffusive decay exponent $\beta\approx1/5$ deviates significantly from values reported for classical systems.